Unbalanced Optimal Transport and Maximum Mean Discrepancies: Interconnections and Rapid Evaluation: Abstract

-This contribution presents significant computational accelerations to prominent schemes, which enable the comparison of measures, even with varying masses.
-Concisely, we employ nonequispaced fast Fourier transform to accelerate the radial kernel convolution in unbalanced optimal transport approximation, building on the Sinkhorn algorithm.
-Accelerated schemes are presented as well for the maximum mean discrepancies involving kernels based on distances.
-By employing nonequispaced fast Fourier transform, our approaches significantly reduce the arithmetic operations to compute the distances from $𝓞(n²)$ to $𝓞(n \log n)$, which enables access to large and high-dimensional data sets.
-Furthermore, we show some robust relation between the Wasserstein distance and maximum mean discrepancies.
-Numerical experiments using synthetic data and real datasets demonstrate the computational acceleration and numerical precision.
+This contribution presents substantial computational advancements to compare measures even with varying masses.
+Specifically, we utilize the nonequispaced fast Fourier transform to accelerate the radial kernel convolution in unbalanced optimal transport approximation, built upon the Sinkhorn algorithm.
+We also present accelerated schemes for maximum mean discrepancies involving kernels.
+Our approaches reduce the arithmetic operations needed to compute distances from $𝓞(n²)$ to $𝓞(n \log n)$, opening the door to handle large and high-dimensional datasets efficiently.
+Furthermore, we establish robust connections between transportation problems, encompassing Wasserstein distance and unbalanced optimal transport, and maximum mean discrepancies.
+This empowers practitioners with compelling rationale to opt for adaptable distances.

 \textbf{Mathematics Subject Classifications:} 90C08, 90C15, 60G07